 Product registration is strongly recommended, and allows Toshiba to send you periodic updates, announcements, and special offers applicable to your product.
-Product registration can be completed during the initial start up process of your computer.
-If you decide not to register at that time, you can either double-click the Toshiba Registration icon on your desktop or go to the Toshiba Web site at www.register.toshiba.com at a later time.
-Failure to complete Product Registration will not diminish Customer rights under the Toshiba limited Warranty.
+Product registration can be completed by either double-clicking the Toshiba Registration icon on your desktop or by visiting the Toshiba Web site at www.register.toshiba.com.
+Failure to complete Product Registration will not diminish Customer rights under the Toshiba standard limited Warranty.